GoogleChrome/chrome-extensions-samples/functional-samples/sample.page-redder/README.md

 # Page Redder

-This sample demonstrates how to use [action API](https://developer.chrome.com/docs/extensions/reference/api/action) to execute code when the extension icon is clicked.
+This sample demonstrates how to use the [Action API](https://developer.chrome.com/docs/extensions/reference/api/action) to execute code when the extension icon is clicked.

 ## Overview